-- a) received the following information that a reasonable person in the same circumstances would require in order to make a decision about the treatment: - i. the nature of the treatment: - ii. the expected benefits of the treatment; - iii. the material risks of the treatment: - iv. the material side effects of the treatment: - v. alternative courses of action: - vi. the likely consequences of not having the treatment; and - received responses to his or her requests for additional information about those matters.
+a) received the following information that a reasonable person in the same circumstances would require in order to make a decision about the treatment plan;

+- i. the nature of the treatment: - ii. the expected benefits of the treatment; - iii. the material risks of the treatment: - iv. the material side effects of the treatment: - v. alternative courses of action; - vi. the likely consequences of not having the treatment; and - b) received responses to his or her requests for additional information about those matters

 Valid consent requires that a person has the capacity to provide consent.
-A person is presumed to have the capacity to provide consent with respect to treatment and a paramedic may rely on that presumption unless the paramedic has reasonable grounds to believe that the person is capable with respect to the treatment.
+A person is presumed to have the capacity to provide consent with respect to treatment and a paramedic may rely on that presumption unless the paramedic has reasonable grounds to believe that the person is incapable with respect to the treatment plan.
 A paramedic must perform a capacity assessment if it is not reasonable in the circumstances to presume the person is capable of consenting to the treatment.

-A patient is capable with respect to treatment if the patient is:
+A patient is capable with respect to the treatment plan if the patient is:

-- a) Able to understand the information that is relevant to making a decision about the treatment or alternatives beings proposed; and - Able to appreciate the reasonably foreseeable consequences of a decision or lack of decision with respect to treatment.
+- a) Able to understand the information that is relevant to making a decision about the treatment or alternatives being proposed; and - b) Able to appreciate the reasonably foreseeable consequences of a decision or lack of decision with respect to the treatment plan.

-If a patient is incapable of consenting to a proposed treatment, and the paramedic is aware or is made aware that the person has a prior capable wish with respect to the proposed treatment, they must respect that wish (for example, if the person does not wish to be resuscitated).
+If a patient is incapable of consenting to a proposed treatment plan, and the paramedic is aware or is made aware that the person has a prior capable wish with respect to the proposed treatment, they must respect that wish (for example, if the person does not wish to be resuscitated).